 We cannot ensure that our current tax rates will not increase.
-Our income tax expenses were \$34.5 million, \$49.3 million and \$38.3 million in the years ended December 31, 2018, 2017 and 2016, respectively, which represented an effective income tax rate of 28.2%, 11.9% and 10.6%, respectively.
+Our income tax expenses were \$46.4 million, \$34.5 million and \$49.3 million in the years ended December 31, 2019, 2018 and 2017, respectively, which represented an effective income tax rate of 15.8%, 28.1% and 12.0%, respectively.
 We are subject to local tax regulations in each of the jurisdictions where we operate, the great majority of which are related to the taxation of income.
-In some of the countries to which we fly, we do are not subject to pay income taxes, either because those countries do not have income tax or because of treaties or other arrangements those countries have with Panama.
+In some of the countries to which we fly, we are not subject to pay income taxes, either because those countries do not have income tax or because of treaties or other arrangements those countries have with Panama.
 In the remaining countries, we pay income tax at rates ranging from 22% to 34% of income.

 Different countries calculate income in different ways, but they are typically derived from sales in the applicable country multiplied by our net margin or by a presumed net margin set by the relevant tax legislation.
 The determination of our taxable income in certain countries is based on a combination of revenues sourced to each particular country and the allocation of expenses of our operations to that particular country.
 The methodology for multinational transportation company sourcing of revenues and expenses is not always specifically prescribed in the relevant tax regulations, and therefore is subject to interpretation by both us and the respective taxing authorities.
 Additionally, in some countries, the applicability of certain regulations governing non-income taxes and the determination of our filing status are also subject to interpretation.
 We cannot estimate the amount, if any, of potential tax liabilities that might result if the allocations, interpretations and filing positions used by us in our tax returns were challenged by the taxing authorities of one or more countries.
 If taxes were to increase, our financial performance and results of operations could be materially and adversely affected.
 Due to the competitive revenue environment, many increases in fees and taxes have been absorbed by the airline industry rather than being passed on to the passenger.
-If we were to pass any of these increases in fees and taxes have been absorbed by the airline compete effectively as those increases may result in reduced customer demand for air travel with us and we may no longer compete effectively, thereby reducing our revenues.
+If we were to pass any of these increases in fees and taxes onto passengers, we may no longer compete effectively as those increases may result in reduced customer demand for air travel with us and we may no longer compete effectively, thereby reducing our revenues.
 If we were to absorb any increases in fees and taxes, the additional costs could have a material adverse effect on our results of operations.